AngeloCastro9/Chat_Python/README.md

 **How to close the connection?**

-Send a message with the message "bye"
+send a message with the text "bye"